HongjianLi/igrow/README.md

 Compilation
 -----------

 igrow depends on [Boost C++ Libraries].
 Boost 1.48.0 is tested.
-The Boost libraries required by igrow are `System`, `Thread`, `Filesystem`, and `Program Options`.
-A slightly modified version of Boost.Process, an unofficial and header-only library, is also required by igrow.
-The file `process.tar.bz2` must be extracted to the Boost distribution tree in order to pass compilation.
+The must-be-built libraries required by igrow are `System`, `Thread`, `Filesystem`, and `Program Options`.
+Two unofficial and header-only libraries, Boost.Process and Boost.Atomic, are also required by igrow.
+The file `boost.process.tar.bz2` and `boost.atomic.tar.bz2` must be extracted to the Boost distribution tree in order to pass compilation.

 ### Compilation on Linux